Lala341/Fast_Rendering_NeRFModels/PlenOctrees/nerfvis/README.md

 Please see  [Rendering Jupyter Notebook](PlenOctrees/rendering.ipynb) for a guide on the usage of this module.

 Since there are changes in the original index.html file, this repository must first be cloned.
+Then install requirements.txt.

-Then the module can be imported and used as:
+The module can be imported and used as:
 ```
 >>> from nerfvis.nerfvis import scene # assuming you are executing this outside the cloned nerfvis repository
 >>> scene.set_title(scene_title)